New Zealand Cadet Corps: Unit

 Each unit is led and managed by the Cadet Unit Commander, and their officers and staff.

 A typical unit has between one and four officers filling various roles.
 The Cadet Unit Commander appoints all personnel in the unit to their positions.
 Each unit has an Adjutant, Training Officer, and Stores Officer.
 These positions are usually filled by a commissioned officer (officers can hold multiple positions if necessary).
 One or more of the positions may have assistants, the assistants are often junior officers or Senior NCOs.

 Each unit also has a cadet NCO holding the position of Company Sergeant Major (holding the rank of Warrant Officer Class Two).
-If the unit is large enough, each flight of cadets may have a Staff Sergeant.
+If the unit is large enough, each platoon of cadets may have a Staff Sergeant.
 The Company Sergeant Major (CSM) is normally responsible for supervising the NCOs in their various tasks, as a result, the Company Sergeant Major can skip the normal chain of command, enabling them to liaise directly with the Unit Commander.
-Some Cadet Corps units also permit and hold a drill cane for the Company Sergeant Major to use.
+Some Cadet Corps units also permit and hold a drill cane for the Company Sergeant Major to use, or the unit Staff Sergeant.

 Some Cadet Corps units also utilise the position of 'Drill Sergeant'.
 Typically holding either the rank of either Sergeant or Staff Sergeant.
 The role of a Drill Sergeant is to ensure discipline of personnel while undertaking drill.
 This frees up the Sergeant Major to oversee other unit matters.